remult/remult/misc/public-api.md

 ): RelationFieldInfo
 export declare function getRelationInfo(options: FieldOptions): RelationInfo export interface RelationFieldInfo {
-  type: "reference" | "toOne" | "toMany"
+  type: 'reference' | 'toOne' | 'toMany'
   options: RelationOptions<any, any, any>
   toEntity: any
   toRepo: Repository<any>